aesmail/kaffy/README.md

 Note that since scheduled tasks are run with `GenServer`s, they are stored and kept in memory.
 Having too many scheduled tasks under low memory conditions can cause an out of memory exception.

+Scheduled tasks should be used for simple, non-critical operations.

 ### Random features

 - If you have a schema with a `belongs_to` association and this association has too many records to be included in a `<select>` box, Kaffy will automatically change the field from a `<select>` box to a text box and opens a new where the association records are paginated and filterable so you can select the necessary record with ease.